tonishantyadav/swift-auth/CONTRIBUTING.md

 # Contributing to Swift Auth ❤️

-We welcome contributions to improve Snapgram.
+We welcome contributions to improve Swift Auth.
 Please follow these simple guidelines to get started:

 1. **Report Issues**: If you encounter a bug or have a suggestion, please create an issue in the [Issue Tracker](https://github.com/tonishantyadav/swift-auth/issues).
 Provide a clear and concise description, including steps to reproduce the issue.